Teach Me

 • It helps moderate the temperature of the air you breathe

-• It can help keep your gums healthy since your gums can become inflamed when they get dry from breathing through your mouth
+• It can help keep your gums healthy since your gums can become inflamed when they get dry from breathing with your mouth open

 Plus, when you breathe through your mouth, you’re more likely to have bad breath or develop a sore throat.
 And snoring can go hand in hand with mouth breathing.